phalcon-orphanage/docs/en/reference/models.rst

 Creating your own behaviors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The ORM provides an API to create your own behaviors.
 A behavior must be a class implementing the :doc:`Phalcon\\Mvc\\Model\\BehaviorInterface <../api/Phalcon_Mvc_Model_BehaviorInterface>`
-Also, Phalon\\Mvc\\Model\\Behavior provides most of the methods needed to ease the implementation of behaviors.
+Also, Phalcon\\Mvc\\Model\\Behavior provides most of the methods needed to ease the implementation of behaviors.

 The following behavior is an example, it implements the Blamable behavior which helps identify the user that is performed operations over a model: